marcgenevat/CamBot/README.md

 # CamBot

-This is the main project of the UVic-EURECAT's Master on Robotics, first season: Fundamentals of Robotics
+This is the first season (fundamentals of robotics) project of the UVic-EURECAT's Master on Robotics.